gatsbyjs/gatsby/docs/blog/2018-10-16-unstructured-data/index.md

 We're calling this the **"content mesh"** — the infrastructure layer for a decoupled website. ([Sam Bhagwat](https://twitter.com/calcsam) introduced and explored this concept in his recent five-part series, [The Journey to a Content Mesh](https://www.gatsbyjs.org/blog/2018-10-04-journey-to-the-content-mesh)).

-**However, you don't _need_ to use source plugins (or create Gatsby nodes) to pull data into a Gatsby site!** We'll explore how to use an "unstructured data" approach in Gatsby sites, and some of the pros and cons of doing so.
+**However, you don't _need_ to use source plugins (or create Gatsby nodes) to pull data into a Gatsby site!** In this post we'll explore how to use an "unstructured data" approach in Gatsby sites, and some of the pros and cons of doing so.

-> _Note_: For our purposes here, "unstructured data" means data "handled outside of Gatsby's data layer" (we're using the data directly, and not transforming the data into Gatsby nodes).
+> _Note_: For our purposes here, "unstructured data" means data "handled outside of Gatsby's data layer" i.e. using the data directly, and not transforming the data into Gatsby nodes.

-## Fetch data and use Gatsby's `createPages` API
+## An example of creating pages using unstructured data from a remote API

 We'll take a look at a (very serious) example of how this works.
 In the example, we'll:

 1. Load data from the [PokéAPI’s](https://pokeapi.co/) REST endpoints
-2. Create pages (and nested pages) using Gatsby's `createPages` API.
+2. Create pages (and nested pages) from this data

 That's it!